Welcome to Teacher Education

 A. All education courses require you to visit schools to complete different assignments.
 A field experience coordinator assigns all candidates to schools within Region III.
 Schools are designated as partner schools, and teachers are considered partner teachers.
 Not all schools are in the program; therefore, you are not allowed to choose your schools.
 Additionally, before finishing the program you must have diverse experiences (different grade levels, cultures, ethnic groups, etc.).

-Q. What is student teaching?
+Q. What is residency?

 Q. Do I get to choose where I want to student teach?